yassato/AraAphidGWAS/manuscript/manuscript.md

 These original mutants were back-crossed to the Col-0 wild type three times.
 Following the instruction [@o2015user], we examined the insertion site by polymerase chain reaction (PCR) amplification and Sanger sequencing; and gene expression levels by Semi-quantitative reverse transcription and PCR (sqRT-PCR) (see captions of Fig. [S1](#fig:tDNA){reference-type="ref"} and Fig. [S2](#fig:sqRT_PCR){reference-type="ref"} for details).
 We found that one of the four lines, the SALK_039481 (NASC Accession ID: N670586), indeed had a T-DNA insertion on an exon of one of two splice variants (Fig. [S1](#fig:tDNA){reference-type="ref"}) and reduced expression level of AT3G13882 (Fig. [S2](#fig:sqRT_PCR){reference-type="ref"}), suggesting that the insertion disrupted the gene.
-The insertion was not found in the other three lines or low germination rate prevented further experiments.
+In the other three lines, the insertion was not found or low germination rate prevented further experiments.

 ### Laboratory experiments
 To observe plant growth, we cultivated ten replicates of the ribosomal gene mutant and the Col-0 wild type under a long-day condition (16h light/8h dark cycle at 22$^\circ$C/20$^\circ$C).